statsconchris/math.roulette/README.md

 There are 3 files:

-1. `roulette-deterministic.m` : The bet is fixed, e.g., red color bet.
+1. `rouletteDeterministic.m` : The bet is fixed, e.g., red color bet.
-2. `roulette-stochastic.m` : The bet is random, e.g., in each round a random number is chosen.
+2. `rouletteStochastic.m` : The bet is random, e.g., in each round a random number is chosen.
-3. `roulette-martingale.m` : The bet considers the Martingale strategy.
+3. `rouletteMartingale.m` : The bet considers the Martingale strategy.

 Open the file in `Matlab` or `Octave` and run it.